 Network Troubleshooting Guide

 Destiny is a shared-world shooter that requires a correctly configured and steady internet connection.
-To avoid losing connection to Destiny, you may need to tweak your home networking setup.
+To avoid losing connection to Destiny, and to ensure you can see other players in game, you may need to tweak your home networking setup.

 Getting your console online and ready for the world of Destiny